Who Pays Attorney's Fees in Eminent Domain Cases?

 There are two basic scenarios where a property owner can ask for legal fees.
 “One, if they are able to obtain a dismissal because the government was not authorized by law to acquire the property for some reason and the judge dismisses the case, then they would be entitled to recover their reasonable attorney’s fees in conjunction with obtaining that dismissal,” Rodriguez says.

 The second scenario is where the exercise of eminent domain was lawful, but the final written offer was found to be too low.
-Specifically, if the amount awarded by the court was equal to or more than 130% of the last written offer made before the condemnation case was filed, then the owner is entitled to reasonable attorney fees.
+Specifically, if the amount of money awarded by the court was equal to or more than 130% of the last written offer made before the condemnation case was filed, then the owner is entitled to reasonable attorney fees.
 So, for example, if a town offers to acquire a property for $100,000, but the court ends up valuing the property at $150,000, the owner is entitled to attorney fees, as the final price is more than 130% of the last written offer before the case was filed.

 If, however, the government offers $100,000 and the jury or commission at the trial agrees that the offered price is fair, “in that instance, the 130% statute’s not triggered and the landowner would not get their attorney’s fees,” Rodriguez says.